EC-DIGIT-CSIRC/sysdiagnose/README.md

 Run analyser (make sure you run `parse all` before)
 ```
-$ sysdiagnose -c 1 analyse timeliner
+$ sysdiagnose -c 1 analyse timesketch
-Execution success, output saved in: ./parsed_data/1/timeliner.jsonl
+Execution success, output saved in: cases/1/parsed_data/timesketch.jsonl
 ```

-Tested On:
-- python 3.11
-- iOS13 (to be confirmed)
-- iOS14 (to be confirmed)
-- iOS15
-- iOS16
-- iOS17
-- iOS18
+# Using the output
+Most of the parsers and analysers save their results in `jsonl` or `json` format.
+A few analysers use `txt` and more.
+Exported data is stored in the `<cases>/<case_id>/parsed_data` folder.
+You can configure your ingestion tool to automatically monitor and all that data.

+The JSONL files are event based and (most often) structured with a a `timestamp` (unixtime) and `datetime` (isoformat) field.
+These can be used to build timelines.

-# Timesketch
+## Timesketch

 You might want to visualise timelines which you can extract via sysdiagnose in [Timesketch](https://timesketch.org/guides/admin/install/).
+Do note that timesketch expects timestamps in microseconds, that's why we made the `timesketch` analyser.

 Note that for a reasonable sysdiagnose log output, we recommend the following base requirements:
 - Ubuntu 20.04 or higher
 - 128GB of RAM
 - 4-8 virtual CPUs